 One other point is worth mentioning.
 Tukhachevsky’s guilt is heavily implied by documents from the German foreign office discovered by historian Frederick Carsten in the 70s.
 However Carsten himself proposed the theory that the documents were the result of an attemp by the SS to frame Tukchavesky, presumably to weaken the USSR and cause de-stablization.
 Few noteworthy things about this:

 1) If he was framed by the SS, it means the soviets didn’t deliberate frame him but merely wrongly believed him guilty.
 Carsten’s findings disprove the notion of Stalin framing Tukhachevsky.
 The Marshal was either framed by Germany, or guilty.
 2) Some critics have claimed that the scarcity of documentary proof from German archives of the Tukchavesky conspiracy is proof it wasn’t real.
 This is a mistake in logic.
 In any case even these few documents only emerged in 1974, well after Hitler’s regime had collapsed.
-The scarcity of German documents proves very little and the documents we have argue in favor of the marshall’s guilt.
-And yet, even if one dismisses all the Soviet evidence and then dismisses the German evidence we still have compatible & corraborative evidence from Japan, Czechoslovakia and other sources.
+The scarcity of German documents proves very little and the documents we have argue in favor of the marshal’s guilt.
+And yet, even if one dismisses all the Soviet evidence and then dismisses the German evidence we still have compatible & corroborative evidence from Japan, Czechoslovakia and other sources.

 Collaboration with Fascism